-This Annual Report includes references to our federally registered trademarks, BioRestorative Therapies and Dragonfly design, BRTX-100, ThermoStem and Stem Pearls.
+This prospectus includes references to our federally registered trademarks, BioRestorative Therapies and Dragonfly design, BRTX-100, ThermoStem and Stem Pearls.
 We also own an allowed trademark application for BRTX.
 The Dragonfly Logo is also registered with the U.S. Copyright Office.
-This Annual Report also includes references to trademarks, trade names and service marks that are the property of other organizations.
-Solely for convenience, trademarks and trade names referred to in this Annual Report appear without the ®, SM or TM symbols, and copyrighted content appears without the use of the symbol ©, but the absence of use of these symbols does not reflect upon the validity or enforceability of the intellectual property owned by us or third parties.
+This prospectus also includes references to trademarks, trade names and service marks that are the property of other organizations.
+Solely for convenience, trademarks and trade names referred to in this prospectus appear without the ®, SM or TM symbols, and copyrighted content appears without the use of the symbol ©, but the absence of use of these symbols does not reflect upon the validity or enforceability of the intellectual property owned by us or third parties.